 The California Air Resources Board is proposing to cap the amount of renewable diesel made from soybean or canola oil that would qualify for the state’s low carbon fuel standard.

-CARB’s proposed amendments to rules for the California LCFS also would require feedstocks such as soybeans to be certified as meeting sustainability criteria.
+Proposed revisions for amendments to CARB rules for the California LCFS also would require feedstocks such as soybeans to be certified as meeting sustainability criteria.

 CARB also is proposing to continue an exemption from LCFS requirements for jet fuel; removing the exemption as the board had originally proposed could encourage the use of sustainable aviation fuel.